Before the emails, the social posts, the online ads…you have to create a compelling webinar title!

 There’s a long-held principle in writing (and in much of life) that holds for webinar titles: Show, don’t tell.
 Using imagery helps.

 Imagery immediately evokes a message or an idea that doesn’t need extensive elaboration.
-As a result, you can keep your titles briefer while still conveying enough information.
+As a result, you can keep your titles brief while still conveying enough information.

 Here’s a MeetingOne example: “Millenials Inbound: How Training in the Workplace Should Change.”
-‘Millennials Inbound’ imparts the image of a group of young bucks, swanky and impulsive, rolling into an office.
+‘Millennials Inbound’ imparts the image of a group of swanky young bucks rolling into an office.
 ‘Millennials’ alone evokes emotion – everyone has an opinion of the generation.
 Pair it with ‘Inbound,’ and the impact is very apparent.

 Interesting factoid: Old English poets prized alliteration (the repeating of consonants – “poets prized,” “babbling brook”) over rhymes.
 Nowadays, either option can be beneficial.
-Both add poetic flare to your title.
+Both add poetic flair to your title.